 Lundin Gold's mining concessions have different expiry dates.
-The La Zarza concession expires in October 2031.
+At the date of the FDN Technical Report, the La Zarza concession expired in October 2031.
+In December of 2023 Lundin Gold's La Zarza concession was renewed for a term of 25 years, now expiring in December 2048.
 Other concessions related to the operations at FDN expire between 2031 and 2035.
 Under the Mining Law, AESA may apply to have these concession terms extended prior to their expiry.
 In addition, where an exploitation agreement has been executed in respect of a concession, such as for the La Zarza concession, the concession holder may apply to MEM to extend the term of the exploitation agreement beyond its original term if the concession holder has identified additional mineral resources in the contract area.
 In this case, MEM is obligated to extend the concession term to match the new term of the exploitation agreement, provided the concession is in good standing.